The 341/Creditor's Meeting

 By: Julie Koenig

 Before the Federal Courthouse on either side of the street is the entrance to the underground parking lot - it says Theater District parking but that is where you park.
 Beware - it is a split level, 6 level underground parking garage that handles parking for the Federal Courthouse, City Hall, Bayou Place, the Alley Theater, Sarofim Hall, and any other function and/or entertainment site in that area.
-Each floor has its own color - green, blue, aqua, yellow, pink, etc. Please remember what color floor you are on so you can find your car afterwards.
+Each floor has its number ie. Level One, Two, etc. Please remember what level you are on so you can find your car afterwards.
 This is where the panic button on you key comes in handy - to find your car!

 In order to get into the Federal Courthouse you must show your picture identification and go through metal detectors.
-For the Trustee, as set forth above, you must show your picture identification and your social security card.
+For the Trustee you must show your picture identification and your social security card to insure that you are, in fact, the Debtor and that your social security number is properly entered into the Bankruptcy Court system.

 When your meeting is called, we will go into a small conference room and sit at the table with the Trustee.
 If not already checked by the Trustee's paralegal, the Trustee will want to see your picture identification and social security card so please be sure to have them handy.
 There is also a sign in sheet where you will print your name and list your telephone number.